Act 48 Information

 78. Who may I talk to about Veterans' Education Benefits or the Montgomery GI Bill?

-Amy Howe or Tim Pilewski in the Office of Records and Registration, can answer your questions regarding GI Bill benefits at (814) 732-1971.
+Jay Breneman in the Veterans Success Center, can answer your questions regarding GI Bill benefits at (814) 732-1564.

 79. I am receiving Tuition Assistance from the military.
 How will this be credited to my revenue account?